kdmerino/project2/README.md

 - The user can detect if server changed a file, may return older versions.

+### User Verification
+1. Determine UUID for encrypted user structure in server.
+   Firstly, convert UName into a byte slice passed into `uuid.FromBytes`.
+2. Retrieve encrypted bytes from data store via UUID.
+3. Decrypt into user structure bytes using `SymDec` with `key=password`.
+4. Define variable to hold user structure, call `json.Unmarshal` on decrypted   bytes and defined variable.
+5. If error is nil then user has successfully been retrieved, else an error occurred. *Note:* Multiple trials are easily done by looping step 4.

+### Functions
 **InitUser(username string, password string)** (userdataptr *User, err error)
 ```